-Data has never been more important to today’s businesses.
+Real-time data has never been more important to today’s businesses.
 It is all around us, all the time, and permeates our daily lives.
-The latest business information technology and platforms allow us to analyse data in real-time – and make decisions based on what’s happening right now.
-But how can your business make the most of real-time data?
+The latest business information technology and platforms allow us to analyse data live – and make decisions based on what’s happening right now.
+But how can your business make the most of it?

 Data is nothing new.
 As early as 19,000BCE, ancient humans were using a notched baboon bone as a tally stick to log numerical data.
 In the 19th Century, punch cards began the first era of automated data processing.
 And, of course, the 20th Century saw the introduction of magnetic data storage and the Cloud storage of the internet.